 Veolia's strategy to shift progressively from mature economies to growth markets outside Europe implies incremental risks.
-This was illustrated by the unilateral termination in February 2018 of Veolia's water and energy contract in Gabon, which generated €64 million of EBITDA in 2017.
+This was illustrated by the unilateral termination in 2018 of Veolia's water and energy contract in Gabon.
+Following arbitration with the International Centre for Settlement of Investment Disputes, Veolia and the Government of Gabon (Caa1 stable) agreed in February to an undisclosed financial compensation effectively ending all contractual obligations and conclusion of the arbitration.
 We therefore expect the group to remain cautious in its approach towards capital deployment so as to limit the scale of the investment it takes on in any individual country.